-In this article, I’ll explain what alcohol is nutritionally, the best way to keep track of your macros on days you have a drink, and other things to consider when adding alcohol to your macros diet.
+In this article, I’ll explain the best way to keep track of your macros when you have a wine or a beer and other things to consider when adding alcohol to your macros diet.

-- Record an alcoholic drink in your food diary just like any other food or beverage.
+- Record the alcoholic drink in your food diary like any other food or beverage.

 - Allow your carbs and fat to come up short for the day to make up for the alcohol grams you consumed.

 This way, the drink won’t hinder your progress and will be accounted for nutritionally.

 Alcohol will inhibit fat loss

 Drinking alcohol should be classified as something to enjoy occasionally and not a regular part of your diet.

 Alcohol is toxic, addictive, and places stress on your liver.
 While your liver is busy processing the alcohol, secondary processes are put on hold.
 This includes glycogen production and fat oxidation.

 Calories from drinks can quickly add up and push you into a surplus for the day, leading to fat storage.
 They will not satisfy hunger and have low nutritional value.